Vishwa Yoga Journey

 Yogic Lifestyle

 Furthermore, we want everyone to support healthy habits in general.
 There are many things that many people do not consider addictions.
-For example, we have had well meaning students bring back pastries from a nearby bakery in Goa before the morning asana practice.
-It was not a big deal for this naturally lean person, but some of our group were trying to lose weight and/or get off refined carbohydrates.
-There is not enough room here to give other examples, but we feel that we shouldn't have to if we can just bring more awareness to the fact that, although some people are not trying to make any big changes to their lifestyle, there are some people that are trying to put their lives on a strong healthy track; adhering to a yogic lifestyle to the degree that such a "live-in" training can give, but only to the degree that those we will be living with are also on board.
+For example, we have had well-meaning students bring back pastries from a nearby bakery in Goa before the morning asana practice.
+It was not a big deal for this naturally lean person, but some of our group were trying to lose weight and/or get off refined carbohydrates. - There is not enough room here to give other examples, but we feel that we shouldn't have to if we can just bring more awareness to the fact that, although some people are not trying to make any big changes to their lifestyle, there are some people that are trying to put their lives on a strong healthy track; adhering to a yogic lifestyle to the degree that such a "live-in" training can give; but only to the degree that those they will be living with are also on board.

 Relationships: